Understanding How Google Ranks Search Results

 Core Web Vitals are among the most critical metrics to target for page experience, as they’re what Google uses in its algorithms.
 You can check these measurements easily with the following tools:

 In addition to optimizing Core Web Vitals, you should improve your site’s accessibility where possible.
-As website performance and accessibility optimization can get technical, you may need help from an experienced web developer if you’re unfamiliar with HTML, CSS, and JavaScript and don’t have an in-house professional to coordinate the changes.
+You may need help from an experienced web developer if you’re unfamiliar with HTML, CSS, or JavaScript and don’t have an in-house professional to coordinate the changes.

 Off-Page Factors